lino-framework/book/docs/dev/install.rst

   $ pip install -e tera
   $ pip install -e book

-These commands take some time because they will download and install all Python packages needed by Lino.
+These commands take some time when you run them the first time on your machine because they will download and install all Python packages needed by Lino.
+If you install them a second time into another environment, the process will be quicker because the dependencies have bin cached.

 Note that the `-e
 <https://pip.pypa.io/en/latest/reference/pip_install.html#cmdoption-e>`_